ABOUT US

 Fiona McDonald

 Fiona (Chair), following her graduation from SGHS in 1991, studied Metallurgical Engineering at UNSW.
 While she found engineering to be full of interesting challenges, she also realised that her real passion lay in understanding why people do the things they do, and so she began studying psychology at University of Tasmania, before completing honours and her PhD at UNSW.
 Since then she has worked with the not-for-profit Canteen, which provides support to adolescents and young adults impacted by cancer.
-Fiona has variously been the President and Treasurer of the OGU over the last 10 years.
+Fiona has been the president and treasurer of the OGU for the last 10 years.

 Selina Hiew